Leopold Oser: Career

-In 1873 Oser was appointed primary physician in the newly opened hospital of the Israelite religious community, which he ran until his death.
-In the same year he completed his Habilitation.
+In 1872 Oser was appointed primary physician of the newly opened Rothschild Hospital for the Jewish Community of Vienna, which he ran until his death.
+The same year he completed his Habilitation.
 In Vienna, cholera broke out due to the large number of visitors to the 1873 World's Fair and the inadequate sewage system.
-So it was no coincidence that Oser did pioneering work in the field of cholera treatment.
-In 1874 he became a member of the Lower Austrian State Medical Council and from 1905 its chairman.
-In 1885 he became an associate professor of internal medicine at the Medical University of Vienna and in 1902 he received the professorship (o.
-Univ.-Prof.) with the title Ordinarius.
+It was therefore no coincidence that Oser did pioneering work in the field of cholera treatment.
+In 1872 he was appointed head of the department of the General Polyclinic, and from 1873 he was a full member of the Lower Austrian State Medical Council, of which he was chairman from 1905.
+On 15 October 1885 he became an associate professor of internal medicine at the Medical University of Vienna and in 1902 was appointed professor (o.
+Univ.-Prof.) with the title Ordinarius (full professor).